-Stereotactic radiation (for example, SRS, CyberKnife®, Gamma Knife®, radiosurgery,
+Stereotactic radiation (for example, SRS, CyberKnife®, Gamma Knife®, radiosurgery, SBRT, or SABR) is another type of external-

 TAKING ORAL CANCER THERAPIES (PILLS) AT HOME

 It's very important to take your pills as prescribed.
 The exception is if your doctor tells you to hold or reduce your pills due to side effects.
 Missing a number of doses could make the cancer more likely to spread or return.
 Here are some tricks that may help you take drugs as prescribed: